 Configuring GRUB incorrectly can render your system inoperable without an alternate boot device such as a CD-ROM or bootable USB drive.
 This section is not required to boot your LFS system.
-You may just want to modify your current boot loader, e.g. Grub-Legacy, GRUB2, or LILO.
+You may just want to modify your current boot loader, e.g. Grub-Legacy or GRUB2.

 LFS does not have the essential packages to support Secure Boot.
 To set up the boot process following the instructions in this section, Secure Boot must be turned off from the configuration interface of the firmware.
 Read the documentation provided by the manufacturer of your system to find out how.